 Judge Jennifer Bailey, Presiding Judge

-Judge Mike Kelly, Juvenile Drug Court Judge and Alternate Judge
+Judge Ken Ballard, Juvenile Drug Court Judge and Alternate Judge

 The team is staffed by a Drug Court Coordinator and members of the Public Defender’s Office, Prosecuting Attorney’s Office, Adult Probation, Home Confinement, Day Report Center, and the Kanawha County Sheriff’s Office.